 | FAQ matching | Match user questions to FAQ answers despite different phrasing |

-Vectorisation typically runs via external embedding APIs (configured in the Solr model store) – it is not fully 'local' without providing your own model.
-Take API costs into account, check data protection requirements, and plan fallbacks for API outages.
+Vectorisation typically runs via external embedding APIs (configured in the Solr model store) – it is not fully "local" without your own model.
+Consider API costs, check data privacy requirements, and plan fallbacks for API outages.

-Native end-to-end support (Index Queue → vector fields → Fluid) in EXT:solr is still evolving.
+Native end-to-end support (Index Queue → Vector fields → Fluid) in EXT:solr is continuously evolving.
 For custom fields, PSR-14 listeners (e.g., BeforeDocumentsAreIndexedEvent) combined with a custom embedding service are suitable – see TYPO3-Solr/ext-solr.

 Troubleshooting in 6 Steps

-If the search is not working, the problem lies in one of four areas: Connection, Indexing, Solr Core, or Frontend.
+If the search doesn't work, the problem lies in one of four areas: Connection, Indexing, Solr Core, or Frontend.
 Proceed systematically.

 Systematic troubleshooting: From the connection to the frontend